pravatbhusal/machine-learning-notes/dimensionality_reduction/README.md

 # Model Selection
 ### Unsupervised Learning
+- Linear PCA
+- Kernel PCA
-- PCA
+    - When your samples cannot be separated linearly using PCA
-    - When you don't know the classifications (labels) of the samples

 ### Supervised Learning
 - LDA